 11b.
 Review to pivot on what’s being built.
 Use the feedback from the integrated increment review to adjust the business value backlog.

-How Users of Scaling Scrum approaches (LeSS, Scrum-of-Scrums, and Nexus) can improve with the lessons of BLAST
+How Users of Scaling Scrum approaches (LeSS, Scrum-of-Scrums, and Nexus) can improve their methods with the lessons of BLAST

 Basing BLAST on Flow, Lean, Theory of Constraints, and using the value stream perspective enables holistic thinking.
 The focus is on the entire group of people involved and does not require fully cross-functional teams.
 While these are ideal, they are often difficult to achieve.
 Unfortunately, LeSS, Scrum-of-Scrums, and Nexus don’t provide alternatives when cross-functional or feature teams are not achievable.
 Concepts in BLAST can be used to adjust how the teams work together when ideal team formation is not possible.